Smee18/F1-Overtake-Predictor/README.md

 # 4 - Evaluation

-Below are the scores for 4 different model architectures each trained on the same data, in the same order, with the same learning rate and scheduler, and for the same number of epoch.
+Below are the scores for 4 different model architectures each trained on the same data, in the same order, with the same learning rate and scheduler, and for the same number of epochs.
 The results were as follow:

 ![tt](https://github.com/user-attachments/assets/492416d4-e42e-4d20-966f-bb792d7fd11c)
 ![tf](https://github.com/user-attachments/assets/c56300aa-d100-4520-8a0c-c3f281859b27)